American Inventory

-American Inventory was a thirty-minute weekly filmed educational series that first aired as a summer replacement Sunday nights during 1951 on NBC.
+American Inventory is a thirty-minute weekly filmed educational series that first aired as a summer replacement Sunday nights during 1951 on NBC.
 It was funded by the Alfred P. Sloan Foundation with NBC donating the broadcast time and facilities.
 The series incorporated panel discussions, lectures from experts, film of activities and events taking place out of the studio, and occasional in-studio dramatic scenes.
 It was an ambitious project, the first educational series produced and broadcast by a network.

 Premise

 Described as "adult education", the goal was to provide information to Americans about their own history and resources and issues facing them as a society.
 The first summer series would focus on social and economic questions.
 Later seasons would explore natural sciences and humanities.
 Many of the first episodes focused on contrasting life in authoritarian states, principally the Soviet Union, with the United States.
 Many episodes had a one-time host or narrator; there was no continuing position.
 Opening titles and closing credits were subdued, amounting to little more than one title card for the former and four or five for the latter; there was no "credit crawl".
 Guests were introduced orally on camera at beginning and end; only the principal crew were in the end credits.

 Beginning in the summer of 1952 a new type of episode was featured, in which various professions were examined in a dramatised setting, under the collective title of "American Gallery".
 The following year NBC announced the show would now provide "Education and Entertainment", with an emphasis on dramas and musical performances.
 The musical emphasis trailed off in the spring of 1954; by the last season (1955) the series schedule was heavy with business-friendly anthology stories.